 - how other things in your life might be affecting your weight.

 These risks increase if you gain too much weight while you’re pregnant.
-The higher your pre-pregnancy BMI and/or the more weight you put on while pregnant, the higher your risk of health problems or complications.
+The higher your pre-pregnancy BMI and/or the more weight you gain, the higher your risk of health problems or complications.

-- Gestational diabetes: this is raised blood sugar levels in pregnancy, which can be bad for your short-term and long-term health and your baby’s.
+- Gestational diabetes: this is raised blood sugar levels in pregnancy, which can affect your short-term and long-term health and your baby’s.
 Most women are offered a test for gestational diabetes at 24-28 weeks of pregnancy or earlier.
-If you have a family history of diabetes or if you have a high BMI, you have a higher risk of getting gestational diabetes.
+If you have a family history of diabetes or a BMI over 30, you have a higher risk of getting gestational diabetes.

-- Labour and birth complications: women who are obese are more likely to have induction of labour and a long labour.
-They have a higher chance of needing birth intervention , including caesarean,and a higher chance of shoulder dystocia.
+- Labour and birth complications: women who are overweight or obese are more likely to have induction of labour and longer labours.
+They have a higher chance of needing birth interventions, including caesareans , and a higher chance of birth complications like shoulder dystocia.

 - Medical complications: these complications include problems with managing pain during and after the birth – for example, it can be harder to get women’s bodies and medical equipment into the right position, and harder to keep pain relief going.
 There’s also an increased risk of bleeding straight after the birth, pre-eclampsia, sleep apnoea, longer wound healing time after caesarean, and postnatal depression.

-If you do what you can to stay healthy and avoid too much weight gain by sticking to the recommended weight gain guidelines for pregnancy, you’re less likely to have these health complications.
+If you do what you can to stay healthy and stick to the recommended weight gain guidelines for pregnancy, you’re less likely to have these health complications.